MicrosoftDocs/biztalk-docs/his/core/application-integration-la3270apps.md

 * Empty_1
 * MSG-10_1

-Although many screens here get unique names, some screens are the same screen, for example, "MSG-10" and "Empty".
+Although many screens here get unique names, some screens are the same screen, for example, "MSG-10" and "MSG-10_1".
+You should rename the WBGB_1 and WBGB_2 to something more informative.
 For a repeated screen, use only one instance for that screen in your plan.
 Here are examples that show how a standalone plan, Connect plan, Disconnect plan, and a combined plan might look:

 * Standalone plan